 Gladys’s father James died in Sep 1939 age 63 whilst at a nursing home in Bristol, just before the 1939 Register was taken.
 He was buried in the family plot at Greenbank Cemetery and the newspaper report of the service listed some of the mourners as the “widow, Mr James Nutt (son), Mrs G Rickards (daughter), Mrs Doris Nutt (daughter-in-law), and Master Kenneth Rickards (grandson).

-When the 1939 Register was taken, Gladys’s mother Hannah was living at Bristol Mission Home of Rest in Nailsea, Somerset with occupation “unpaid domestic duties”.
+When the 1939 Register was taken, Gladys’s mother Hannah was living at Bristol Mission Home of Rest in Nailsea, Somerset with the occupation “unpaid domestic duties“.
 She gave her date of birth as 8th Sep 1882, but her baptism gives her date of birth as 7th Apr 1880 (I’ve seen incorrect birth dates given a lot in this particular record set).
 The Mission provided holidays for women who would otherwise go without, but presumable offered respite too.
 Gladys was living at 33 Padstow Road, Bristol, age 32, married and also occupied with “unpaid domestic duties”, so must have had money coming in from her husband (or “elsewhere”!).
 Interestingly, no further surnames were added to her entry for later marriages, which was continually updated until 1991 with altered married names and even death dates (annoyingly not shown online).
-Under Gladys’s name are three redacted entries, who are most likely her children.
-They would have been age 8, 6 and just turned or coming up to 5 at this time.
+Under Gladys’s name are three redacted entries, which are most likely her children.
+They would have been aged 8, 6 and just turned or coming up to 5 at this time.
 Entries are kept private until that person reaches 100 or a death has been registered.
 In the case of Linda’s mother, as Evelyn died in Australia her death would not have been registered in the UK so her entry will remain closed until 2033.

 It’s possible that Edward A RICKARDS was in the army when the 1939 Register was taken, in which case he would have been listed in a separate document not yet available to the public and explain why he was not at home with his wife and children.
 Linda’s family knowledge is that he walked out with his mandolin saying he’d be back but never returned.
 Other than his marriage to Gladys, the only other record found for Edward is a directory entry from 1938 at 7 Weare Street, Bedminster.
-I have researched and discounted five possible matches for this man, but their marriage certificate may help shed some light as to who he was, which should give both their ages, residence at time of marriage and occupations, as well as both fathers names and occupations.
+I have researched and discounted five possible matches for this man, but their marriage certificate may help shed some light as to who he was, which should give both their ages, residence at the time of marriage and occupations, as well as both fathers’ names and occupations.
 The witness names can be useful too.

-It all goes quite in the records for Gladys after the 1939 Register until 1953, the same year as her daughter Evelyn married age 19.
+It all goes quiet in the records for Gladys after the 1939 Register until 1953, the same year as her daughter Evelyn married at age 19.
 It would seem Gladys moved from the Bristol area to Worthing, Sussex at some point and in 3Q 1953 married the recently widowed Ernest William WARNER, his first wife Annie Gladys ETHERIDGE having died two years earlier in 1951 aged 44 (with no children together).
 Their marriage certificate will confirm if Gladys was widowed or divorced.
-The index includes both her surnames of “NUTT” and “RICKARDS”, so most likely the correct woman, but the certificate should clarify this with her fathers name.
+The index includes both her surnames of “NUTT” and “RICKARDS”, so most likely the correct woman, but the certificate should clarify this with her father’s name.
 It would also be interesting to find out her then current address and occupation.
 She would have been 45 and Ernest 50/51 when they married.

 Ernest died seven years later on 27th Mar 1961 age 58 whilst living at St Michaels Nursing Home, 19 Downview Road, Worthing, Sussex.
-His probate record show his previous address to have been 2 Brickfield Cottages, Durrington Lane, Durrington, Worthing, Sussex.
+His probate record shows his previous address to have been 2 Brickfield Cottages, Durrington Lane, Durrington, Worthing, Sussex.
 Probate was given to “Samuel Thomas JAMES police constable and Elsie May JAMES married woman”, and he left £2004 9s 9d (roughly £47k today).
 Elsie was a younger sister of Ernest’s first wife.
 The following year Linda was born to Gladys’s daughter Evelyn and her family emigrated from Bristol to Australia.
-If Ernest was Gladys’s second husband, then perhaps there is mention of her in his Will or death certificate?
+If Ernest was Gladys’s second husband, then perhaps there is mention of her in his Will or death certificate.
 Gladys’s mother Hannah died not long after this in 1Q 1964 in Bristol age 84.